ThreeFx/isabelle.vim/README.md

 ![](screenshots/overview.png)

-To use the progress window, you have to use [Mathias' Isabelle fork](https://github.com/m-fleury/isabelle-release), used for the `emacs-lsp` implementation.
-(Currently, you even have to use [my fork of his fork](https://github.com/ThreeFx/isabelle-release), since the emacs version deals with HTML output natively).
+To use the progress window, you have to use [Mathias' Isabelle fork](https://github.com/m-fleury/isabelle-emacs), used for the `emacs-lsp` implementation.

 #### Sledgehammer + Code Action